 Fairy tales, folk tales, and fables from different cultures are included, along with non-fiction titles from the Read and Discover imprint.

-Enjoy the famous tale of the miller's daughter and the little man who can spin gold.
+Enjoy the famous tale of the three clever goats and the hungry troll …

 Adapted American and European literature that teachers can make a part of their English language arts curriculum.
 Available in seven accessible levels, and appropriate for MS and HS students.